 From a local’s point of view, they keep coming and coming … the endless stream of bachelorettes who descend on Music City every weekend.
 Entire businesses have cropped up supporting the never-ceasing appetite of the bachelorette party, Nashville-style.
 Typically, a group of four to 16 women will meet up in Nashville to celebrate one of the women’s impending nuptials.
 They’ll rent an Airbnb or a swanky downtown hotel and hit the town.
-You’ll see them at 10 a.m., all fresh-faced with the exuberance of a fun-filled day in front of them — with matching t-shirts or flannel shirts as a must.
+You’ll see them at 10 a.m., all fresh-faced with the exuberance of a fun-filled day in front of them — with matching t-shirts as a must.
 And, that same group can often be spotted well after midnight, with eyeliner and mascara not looking nearly as fresh.
 By this time, you’ll find them typically in a honky-tonk on Lower Broad.
 We get it: Nashville is safe.
 We’re friendly people, and there is a lot to do within walking distance.
 The food is good, the weather is typically cooperative, and it’s a very Instagram-able city, which apparently matters when at the end of the weekend you’ll want photographic evidence to share, hashtag and hopefully make a book of to preserve the memories.

-Nashville also benefits from its central location in the country and the large number of Southwest flights that come here.
+Nashville also benefits from its central location in the country and a large number of Southwest flights that come here.
 This makes it easy for people who are spread throughout the country to meet up right here, in Nashvegas.
 And, similarly to Vegas’ tagline of “what happens in Vegas stays in Vegas,” there is a similar attitude among the majority of bachelorettes: They are here to have fun, come hell or high water.

 From listening to friends who have had bachelorette parties and also knowing some Nashville insider information, we’ve gathered a comprehensive list that allows you and your friends to take the typical bachelorette party route … or to diverge a little for some bonding beyond the mimosas and pedal taverns.
 Behold …